mapbox/mapbox-gl-js/CONTRIBUTING.md

 ## Changelog Conventions

 `CHANGELOG.md` is a valuable document many people read.
 It contains a formatted, lightly editorialized history of changes in the project.
 Pull requests are the unit of change and are normally categorized and summarized when reviewed.
-The changelog is maintained by combining automated content search and formatting with a final human edit.
+The changelog is manually curated from the list of commits that go into a release.

 What warrants a changelog entry?